mongodb/terraform-provider-mongodbatlas/website/docs/r/alert_configuration.html.markdown

 # mongodbatlas_alert_configuration

-`mongodbatlas_alert_configuration` provides an Alert Configuration resource for the project associated to {GROUP-ID}
+`mongodbatlas_alert_configuration` provides an Alert Configuration resource to define the conditions that trigger an alert and the methods of notification within a MongoDB Atlas project.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.